 State Home Cultivation Caregivers Possession Limits Medical Cannabis Businesses Home Delivery Qualifying Conditions ID Cards?
 Recognizes Out-of-State ID Cards?
 South Dakota 2020 initiative Allowed, but must apply specifically to cultivate at home Yes.
 Caregivers can assist up to five patients.
 Three ounces of cannabis and additional amounts of cannabis products with limitations to be set by the Dept. of Health.
 For those allowed to grow: two mature and two immature plants.
 Yes, no statutory limit, though localities may limit the number of dispensaries in their jurisdictions.
-As of July 2023, there are 77 licensed dispensaries, 17 manufacturers, and 41 cultivators.
+As of December 2024, there are 70 licensed dispensaries, 19 manufacturers, and 35 cultivators.
 Not allowed HIV/AIDS, multiple sclerosis.
 ALS, cancer or its treatment (in some cases), Crohn's, epilepsy, PTSD, or a chronic or debilitating disease or medical condition or its treatment that produces one or more of the following: wasting syndrome; severe, debilitating pain; severe nausea (not associated with pregnancy); seizures; or severe and persistent muscle spasms Yes, through the Dept. of Health Yes.
 Utah 2018 initiative, later revised Not allowed Yes.
 Patients may designate up to two caregivers.
 Nursing and assisted living facilities may be designated as caregivers.
-Determined by physician and/or pharmacist Yes, 15 dispensaries have been licensed and are operational as of July 2023 Allowed Conditions include HIV, Alzheimer's disease, ALS, cancer, cachexia, persistent nausea (with exclusions), Crohn's disease, ulcerative colitis, epilepsy, debilitating seizures, multiple sclerosis, debilitating muscle spasms, PTSD, autism, a terminal illness, a condition resulting in hospice care, and persistent or acute pain.
+Determined by physician and/or pharmacist Yes, 15 dispensaries have been licensed and are operational as of December 2024, along with eight cultivators.
+Allowed Conditions include HIV, Alzheimer's disease, ALS, cancer, cachexia, persistent nausea (with exclusions), Crohn's disease, ulcerative colitis, epilepsy, debilitating seizures, multiple sclerosis, debilitating muscle spasms, PTSD, autism, a terminal illness, a condition resulting in hospice care, and persistent or acute pain.
 Patients may also petition the "compassionate use board" to become a qualifying patient for other conditions.
 Yes, through the Dept. of Health Yes, but must have a qualifying condition and register.
 Can get cards for up to two 21-day periods under Utah law.